-Please send completed application forms to Laura Dobson (firstname.lastname@example.org) by 19 January 2017.
-Decisions will be communicated to applicants by the end of February 2017.
+Please send completed application forms to Louise McMahon (firstname.lastname@example.org) by Friday 20 May 2022.
+Decisions will be communicated to applicants by the end of June 2022.

-Informal enquiries should be made to Laura Dobson (email@example.com).
+Informal enquiries should be made to Louise McMahon (email@example.com).

 Give the full title of the conference.
 This should be clear and, succinct and memorable

 Provide the full name, current appointment and employing institution for the principal convenor.

 Provide the following information for each other convener of the conference.